 Lobby For a Healthy School Lunch Program

 Schools often have poor nutrition choices for the meals they serve.
-If you want your child to have healthier options at school then step up and do something about it.
-If you band together with other parents and lobby for a healthy school lunch program you can really cause some significant changes.
+If you want your child to have healthier options at school, you can get involved.
+If you band together with other parents and lobby for a healthy school lunch program, you can create some significant changes.

 How To Help Your Child’s School Get a Passing Grade In Nutrition

-Just as schools should model the family values taught at home, they should also model healthy eating habits.
-But it’s in schools where most of the Ds (ADHD, NDD, etc.) are detected.
+Just as schools should model the family values taught at home, they should also model healthy eating habits, but it’s in schools where most of the Ds (ADHD, NDD, etc.) are detected.
 Serving junk food at school presents a confusing message to a vulnerable child: “If school is supposed to teach me the right things, why do they serve junk food that Mommy says won’t help me grow or learn?”
-Try these Simple steps to keep your child pure at school:
+Try these Simple steps to keep your child eating clean at school:

 Lobby For Nutritious Lunches

-Academically, schools are only as good as the parents behind them.
-This is also true of the foods schools serve.
-You have both a right and an obligation to insist that the school offer a healthy school lunch program.
 Here’s an actual conversation I had with the principal at our child’s school: “Why do we send our children to school?”
 I opened.
-He looked at me, rather puzzled, and I continued: “To give our children the tools to succeed in life, and teaching them what to eat is a valuable success tool.”
+He looked at me, rather puzzled, and I continued: “To give our children the tools to succeed in life and teaching them what to eat is a valuable success tool.”
 The principal got the point and agreed to make changes.
 To be sure this happened, a group of parents got together to visit the school cafeteria periodically during lunchtime and to check the contents of the vending machines, and we immediately complained if the junk food reappeared (which it occasionally did).
+As a parent, you have both the right and an obligation to insist that the school offer a healthy school lunch program.

-Schools are often not the problem.
-School cafeteria managers have told me that they have tried to serve healthy food, “but the children won’t eat it.”
+Schools are often not the only place children receive confusing messages about food.
+School cafeteria managers have told me that they have tried to serve healthy food, but the children won’t eat it.
 That’s because healthy eating habits weren’t modeled to children at home.
 The school should not be expected to reshape children’s tastes.
 That has to be done by you.
+But you can ask that health and nutrition be emphasized within the classroom, and that the food they provide include healthier options and exclude unhealthy ones.

 Review The School Menu With Your Child